 Susan Haigh's short story Looking for Nathali was shortlisted for the Willesden Herald International Short Story Competition in 2016.
 She was also named as a finalist in Scotland's most valuable short story award, the Scottish Arts Club competition.

 Clare Hunter was awarded a Creative Scotland Bursary for her non-fiction and is represented by Scotland's leading literary agency.
-She graduated from our MLitt Writing Practice and Study course in 2014, and she is about to become a national sensation with her first book - Threads of Life: A History of the World Through the Eye of a Needle, published by Sceptre in February 2019.
-She has also recently made the Sunday Times 'Must Read' list, was BBC Radio 4’s Book of the Week, has been the subject of a Bookseller profile, has Tracy Chevalier supporting her, and has sold into a number of international territories.
+She graduated from our MLitt Writing Practice and Study course in 2014, and she became a national sensation with her first book - Threads of Life: A History of the World Through the Eye of a Needle, published by Sceptre in February 2019.
+She was joint winner of the the Saltire Society Scottish First Book of the Year Award as part of Scotland's National Book Awards 2019, She has also recently made the Sunday Times 'Must Read' list, was BBC Radio 4’s Book of the Week, has been the subject of a Bookseller profile, has Tracy Chevalier supporting her, and has sold into a number of international territories.
 See more about the release of Threads of Life

 Sandra Ireland has published three novels with Polygon (Birlinn) – her first, Beneath the Skin (2016), received rave reviews following publication, and her second novel, Bone Deep (Polygon 2018), was listed as one of the '9 best Scottish fiction books' by The Independent in 2018.
 Her third novel The Unmaking of Ellie Rook was published in July 2019. https://sandrairelandauthor.com/

 Sarah Isaac won second prize in the Short Story competition at the Wells Festival of Literature in 2016 for her work Souterrain.